sanzeeb3/wp-frontend-delete-account/readme.txt

 == Description ==

-Lets customers delete their account by their own from their myaccount page for WooCommerce sites.
-New 'Delete Account' tab will be created automatically in myaccount page.
+WP Frontend Delete Account is a powerful and user-friendly plugin that allows customers to delete their account from the myaccount page in WooCommerce sites with ease.
+It offers a seamless and intuitive way for users to manage their accounts, enhancing the overall user experience.

+One of the key features of WP Frontend Delete Account is its ability to automatically add a 'Delete Account' tab to the myaccount page.
+This tab provides users with a straightforward process to delete their account, eliminating the need for complex procedures or contacting site administrators.

-For non-store sites, add the 'Delete Account' tab content anywhere with shortcode [wp_frontend_delete_account] or with the built-in gutenberg block.
+For non-store sites, WP Frontend Delete Account provides a shortcode and Gutenberg block, making it easy to add the 'Delete Account' tab content anywhere on the site.
+This flexibility allows site owners to customize the user experience and meet the specific needs of their audience.

+A major concern for users deleting their accounts is the impact on their content, such as posts and comments.
+WP Frontend Delete Account addresses this concern by providing an option to reassign posts by the deleted user.
+This ensures that valuable content is not lost and can continue to contribute to the site's content.

+Additionally, WP Frontend Delete Account offers the option to delete user comments, providing users with a comprehensive account deletion process.
+This feature is particularly useful for sites with user-generated content, ensuring that deleted accounts do not leave behind unwanted comments.

+WP Frontend Delete Account is fully compliant with GDPR regulations regarding the right to erasure.
+It allows users to delete their account and provides options for reassigning posts and deleting comments, ensuring compliance with GDPR's requirements.

 ### Feature and Options:
+* Easy account deletion from the myaccount page.
-* Reassign the posts by deleted user.
+* Reassigns posts by the deleted user.
-* Optinally delete comments by the user.
+* Option to delete user comments.
-* Gutenberg block.
+* Gutenberg block and shortcode ([wp_frontend_delete_account]) support.
-* Shortcode [wp_frontend_delete_account]
+* GDPR compliance for user data erasure.

 Find out more on [setup documentation](https://sanjeebaryal.com.np/how-to-allow-users-to-delete-their-account-from-frontend/)